-A few years ago, my husband and I were invited to ride with a sled dog team.
-We agreed immediately and soon found ourselves on a two- person sled behind an excited, barking team of four.
+A few years ago, we were invited to ride with a sled dog team.
+We agreed immediately and soon found ourselves on a small sled behind an excited, barking team of four.
 I can remember how blue the Canadian skies were that day and in front of us lay miles of white tundra between snow-capped mountain ranges.
 I was bundled in blankets on the sled and my husband stood on the back of the sled, prepared to throw the brake if needed.
-When given the single by the trainers, we released our sled anchor, and our eager team took off into the blinding snow for a thrilling 30-minute ride at speeds that seemed to exceed anything that I would have imagined possible from our four-legged companions.
+When given the signal by the trainers, we released our sled anchor, and our eager team took off into the blinding snow for a thrilling 30-minute ride at speeds that seemed to exceed anything that I would have imagined possible from our four-legged companions.

 The Lead Dog.
 Not one of the three dog that followed the cues of a leader.
 The lead dog trusted implicitly by his trainers and tourists alike.
 I smiled in awe and threw him a few more treats.